This post may contain affiliate links (read more)

 I’ve been using Populus Live for a good few years now, but it’s one survey site I don’t seem to come across many other people talking about.
 As with every survey site, there’s good and bad things about it but in my opinion this is one of the better sites out there.

 I’ll start with the bad, because there’s little to pick on with this site.
-The worst thing I guess would have to be the fact that the payment threshold is £50 and when you reach that payment is sent in the form of a cheque – so you could be waiting a little while for your money.
-However, this doesn’t really bother me that much – it’s very easy to lose all those little £1s here and there with sites like Qmee and Curious Cat – quick access to cash is great, but it’s also nice to have a £50 cheque to pay into your bank.
+The worst thing I guess would have to be the fact that the payment threshold is £50.
+When you reach that, they send you a cheque.
+So you could be waiting a little while for your money.
+However, this doesn’t really bother me that much.
+It’s very easy to lose all those little £1s here and there with sites like Qmee and Curious Cat.
+Quick access to cash is great, but it’s also nice to have a £50 cheque to pay into your bank.
 If you prefer being able to quickly access your earnings, then this probably isn’t the site for you.
 But it’s legitimate, it’s reliable and I’ve cashed out several times over the years even though I frequently ignore survey invitations.

 You might also enjoy…The Ultimate Guide to Survey Sites